kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 3. The Docker GUI does not allow some advanced settings
 4. Modifying system configuration is not upgrade-proof

-Therefore, we will use Fail2ban in a docker container. [crazy-max/docker-fail2ban](https://github.com/crazy-max/docker-fail2ban) provides a good solution and the Synology's docker GUI will be ignored.
+Therefore, we will use Fail2ban in a docker container.
+[Crazy-max/docker-fail2ban](https://github.com/crazy-max/docker-fail2ban) provides a good solution and the Synology's docker GUI will be ignored.
 From command line through SSH, here the steps.
-As convention `volumeX` is to be adapted to your Synology's config.
+As a convention `volumeX` is to be adapted to your Synology's config.

 0. Get root
 ````